Variational phylogenetic inference with products over bipartitions: Abstract

 \section{Abstract}

-Bayesian phylogenetics requires accurate and efficient approximation of posterior distributions over trees.
+Bayesian phylogenetics is vital for understanding evolutionary dynamics, and requires accurate and efficient approximation of posterior distributions over trees.
 In this work, we develop a variational Bayesian approach for ultrametric phylogenetic trees.
-We present a novel variational family based on coalescent times of a single-linkage clustering and derive a closed-form density of the resulting distribution over trees.
+We present a novel variational family based on coalescent times of a single-linkage clustering and derive a closed-form density for the resulting distribution over trees.
 Unlike existing methods for ultrametric trees, our method performs inference over all of tree space, it does not require any Markov chain Monte Carlo subroutines, and our variational family is differentiable.
-Through experiments on benchmark genomic datasets and an application to SARS-CoV-2, we demonstrate that our method achieves competitive accuracy while requiring significantly fewer gradient evaluations than existing state-of-the-art techniques.
+Through experiments on benchmark genomic datasets and an application to the viral RNA of SARS-CoV-2, we demonstrate that our method achieves competitive accuracy while requiring significantly fewer gradient evaluations than existing state-of-the-art techniques.

 \ttdefault{cmvtt}